kas21e6/satoshi-piggy-bank/README.md

 `--lineheight`|`20`|How far away the lines are<br>from each other `--refreshrate`|`3600` (in seconds)|How often the numbers<br>are updated

-You can re-run the command above with different options to see which configurations you like.
+Re-run the command above with different options to find the configurations you like the most.

 ## Run the `piggy-bank.py` script on start-up

 You don't want to run this command manually every time you plug-in your Pi.
 You want it to run automatically.

-To make that happen, you'll need to edit the file called `/etc/rc.local`.
+To make that happen, edit the file called `/etc/rc.local`.
 If you're new to editing files using the terminal, [watch this tutorial](https://www.youtube.com/watch?v=boD-opv0fMs).

 To get started, enter